4d/docs/website/translated_docs/es/Concepts/classes.md

 | ---------- | ------ | -- | --------------------------------------------- |
 | classStore | object | <- | User class store for the project or component |

 The `cs` command returns the user class store for the current project or component.
-The `cs` command returns the user class store for the current project or component.
+It returns all user classes [defined](#class-definition) in the opened project or component.
 By default, only project [ORDA classes](ORDA/ordaClasses.md) are available.

 #### Example